Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Local Duality

-is commutative with vertical maps being isomorphisms.
+with vertical maps being isomorphisms (see Lemma~\ref{lemma:dualizing-etale-base-change} for the bottom right map).
 Thus, the (almost) faithfully flat base change implies that it is sufficient to prove the pairing is perfect for $\X=\mathfrak U$.
-Then the same argument reduces the situation to the case $\X=\Spf R^+$.
+Then the same argument for $\mathfrak{g}$ reduces the situation to the case $\X=\Spf R^+$.